TTAB Proceedings

 Step 2 – Answer Is Filed

-After approximately 40 days have passed from receiving notice of the complaint, the trademark applicant or owner must file a response—an answer—refuting the claims in the complaint.
-Failing to file an answer means that the applicant risks losing the trademark registration in a default judgment.
+Within 40 days of the initial complaint, the trademark applicant or owner must file a response—an answer refuting the claims in the complaint.
+Failing to file an answer on time will end in a default judgment and the abandonment of the trademark.
+For various reasons that we think are important, our goal is to file the Answer as soon as possible.

 Step 3 – Discovery Period

-A TTAB discovery conference among trademark attorneys to discuss discovery calendars, stipulations, and a possible settlement agreement is scheduled shortly after an answer is filed.
+A TTAB discovery conference among trademark attorneys is scheduled shortly after an answer is filed.
+This is a brief call to discuss discovery calendars, stipulations, and possible settlement options.
 The discovery process first involves each party serving initial disclosures to the other in accordance with the Federal Rules of Civil Procedure and as set out in the Trademark Trial and Appeal Board Manual of Procedure.

 Step 4 – Testimony Period